Contact Us 1-800-596-4880

 The grant types to be used with this app.

-Note: Additional information may be requested based on the grant type you select.
-For more information on grant types, see Grant types and token flow.
+Note: Additional information might be requested based on the grant type you select.
+For more information about grant types, see Grant types and token flow.

 4. Website URL